The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications

 where in the third equality we used the substitution $\theta'=-\theta$.
 By the invertibility of the Laplace transform given the region of convergence, $\rho(l)$ is exactly the density of a 1-permanental random vector with kernel $G$, if such a vector exists. \end{proof}

 From the proof above, we know that for any $G \in M_n(\mathbb{R})$ with a positive definite symmetric part, $\rho(l)$ is a well-defined real density in $L^1(\mathbb{R}_+^n)$.
-Moreover, from its definition, we see that $\rho(l)$ is smooth in the interior of $\mathbb{R}_+^n$.
-Therefore, the existence of a 1-permanental vector with kernel $G$ is equivalent to the nonnegativity of the density $\rho(l)$.
+Moreover, from its definition, we see that $\rho(l)$ is infinitely differentiable in the interior of $\mathbb{R}_+^n$. \footnote{The integrand in \cref{eqn:densityformula}, after being differentiated for a finite number of times, would still be integrable, due to essentially the same reasoning as used in the proof of Lemma \ref{lem:density}.} Therefore, the existence of a 1-permanental vector with kernel $G$ is equivalent to the nonnegativity of the density $\rho(l)$.

-We remark that \cref{lem:density} is implicitly in \cite{av20} and \cite{fr14}, but only in the Markovian setting.
+We remark that Lemma \ref{lem:density} is implicitly in \cite{av20} and \cite{fr14}, but only in the Markovian setting.
 To clarify this, we need to define the Markovian loop soups.

 For a transient Markov process $\{X_t: t\geq 0\}$ on discrete state space $V$, and any $t>0$, let $\Omega_{r,t}$ be the space of right-continuous functions $[0, t] \rightarrow V$, with finitely many jumps and the same value at $0$ and $t$.
 Also, let $\Omega_r :=\cup_{t>0}\Omega_{r,t}$.
 We call this the space of rooted loops.
 For any $\phi\in \Omega_r$, let $\zeta(\phi)$ be the unique $t>0$ such that $\phi\in \Omega_{r,t}$.
 We identify $\Omega_r$ with $\Omega_{r,1}\times (0,\infty)$ via the map $(w, t)\in \Omega_{r,1}\times (0, \infty) \rightarrow \phi(\cdot) = w(\frac{\cdot}{t})\in \Omega_r$, and endow $\Omega_{r,1}\times (0, \infty)$ with the canonical product $\sigma$-algebra (where $\Omega_{r,1}$ is endowed with the $\sigma$-algebra generated by the maps $X_s, 0 \leq s \leq 1$, from $\Omega_{r,1}$ into $V$).
 For any $x\in V$, define $P_{x,x}^t$ on $\Omega_{r,t}$ such that for any measurable subset $B_t\subset\Omega_{r,t}$,